Michigan Knife Law – The Complete Guide (In Plain English)

 Michigan Knife Length Laws

-The law states that carrying a knife with a blade longer than three inches is illegal if you intend to use it unlawfully or harm others.
-Technically, this means that you can carry any knife regardless of length if you do not have ill intentions towards others.
+Michigan law states that carrying a knife with a blade longer than three inches is illegal if you intend to use it unlawfully or harm others.
+This means you can carry any knife regardless of length if your intent is lawful.
+However, carrying any knife in a vehicle is illegal unless it’s stored properly, such as in a trunk(

 Michigan Knife Laws by Demographic